andrei-nejur/f8ld/README.md

 ## Size and printing
 You can print the pdf file print it either as a single sheet on an a3 printer or as as two a4/letter sheets.
 The size of the mask can be controlled by scaling the print.
 The pdf as provided is for a large size mask.
+## Cut and fold
+Cut allong the thick lines and score the mountain and valley dashed lines.
+Prefold the paper before starting the assembly.
+There is a legend in the pdf file.
 ## Filter and fixation to the face
 The mask needs a filter that can be made from any filtering material.
 In the provided images a piece from a medical mask is used.
 You will also need to provide a string (preferably elastic) and tie is through the provided loopholes.